Skip to main content

 Add a Permaconn action

-add You can add another command by clicking the Add button.
+Import You can add another command by clicking the Import button.
+The command label is required and must be unique.

 save Save the new action.